PeterShinners/comp/design/function.md

 full = analysis ~{summary statistics}  ; Computes two fields
 ```

+For comprehensive coverage of iteration patterns, core iterator functions like `|map` and `|filter`, and stream abstractions, see [Iteration and Streams](loop.md).

 ## Privacy Structures and Explicit Output

-Functions can use privacy structures with the `&{}` or `&[]` prefix to disable automatic field export.
+Functions can use privacy structures with the `&{}` prefix to disable automatic field export.
 In privacy mode, statements don't automatically contribute to the function's output—only explicit modifications to the `$out` scope generate results.
 This is essential for functions that need many intermediate calculations without exposing internal implementation details.

 Privacy structures solve the common problem of functions that need complex internal logic but simple outputs.
 Instead of needing separate helper functions or complex scoping, you can do all your work in one place while controlling exactly what gets exposed.